 There is a misconception that an injured person can save money by not getting an attorney or that a claim with an insurance company can be handled without an attorney’s assistance.
-Although this may be true in some cases, an experienced attorney will be able to maximize your recovery.
+Although this may be true in some cases, an experienced personal injury attorney will be able to maximize your recovery.
 Insurance companies may try to get an injured person to settle quickly and for a lower amount than the person could get with the help of an attorney.
-If your case involves an insurance company, it is generally in your best interest to at least consult with an attorney before settlement.
+If your case involves an insurance company, it is generally in your best interest to at least consult with a personal injury attorney before settlement.
 An initial consultation is free; if we are hired the case is handled on a contingent fee basis (percentage of recovery).

-Common Types of Injury Cases
+Common Types of Claim for Personal Injury

 Car Accidents or Automobile Accidents

 Car accidents are the most common type of claim for personal injury since most of us drive cars every day.
 If you have been injured in a car accident, you may be entitled to recover insurance proceeds either from your own insurance company or another driver’s insurance company.
 There are many different automobile insurance policies and it may not be immediately clear that you are entitled to an insurance payment.
 Common types of coverage include medical payments coverage, liability coverage, uninsured motorist coverage, and underinsured motorist coverage.
 Automobile insurance contracts are confusing but we have many years of experience dissecting insurance policies.
 We can help you recover all available insurance money from your accident to maximize recovery, and help pay your medical bills, wage loss, pain and suffering, and more.
 We can maximize your settlement or verdict.
 We represent people injured in car accidents in Polson, Ronan, Kalispell, Missoula, Lake County, Flathead County, the Flathead Reservation, and all across Montana.
 Serious injuries from a car accident require an expert Montana attorney.